 - If riding at night, have adequate safety lighting.

-- Be courteous.
+- Be courteous and considerate.
 Give a clear verbal warning when approaching other riders and pedestrians from behind...
 "Passing on your right".

 News, Links & Resources:

 - SBS - Victorian government pledge $13 million for cycling infrastructure, introduce road rule (7 Oct 2020) [ARTICLE]